jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 ## Planning

-- Run database queries and do other research to determine the following:
+Run database queries and do other research to determine the following:

 - Full range of input values your code can receive.
 - Throughput your code must handle under peak load.

+For index views, have the following been considered?

+- Pagination.
+- Sorting by various attributes.

 If you're fixing a bug: